 The policy sets out the different areas where user privacy is concerned and outlines the obligations & requirements of the users, the websites and International House Bristol.
-Furthermore the way these websites and our internal systems process, store and protect user data and information will also be detailed within this policy.
+Furthermore, the way these websites and our internal systems process, store and protect user data and information will also be detailed within this policy.
 We take data protection very seriously and this policy has been written in accordance with the regulations set down by GDPR.

 Because website booking.ihbristol.com is a subsidiary website of www.ihbristol.com, this policy will collectively refer to both sites as 'website' or 'the website'.

 This websites and their owners take a proactive approach to user privacy and ensure the necessary steps are taken to protect the privacy of its users throughout their visiting experience.
-This website complies with all UK national laws and requirements for user privacy.
+This website complies with all UK national laws, GDPR and requirements for user privacy.

 At International House Bristol, we collect different types of information about our users & customers for five main reasons: